DauletBai/qar-mvp/docs/peripherals/i2c.md

 - The current implementation assumes a single master environment and focuses on generating basic START → address → data → STOP flows suitable for EEPROMs and sensors; future work will add repeated-start and clock-stretch tolerance.

 ## Example
-`devkit/examples/i2c_loopback.qar` configures the controller for a simple self-loop (SDA fed back to itself), issues a START + two writes + STOP, and stores the observed RX FIFO values in DMEM to exercise the registers.
+`devkit/examples/i2c_loopback.qar` configures the controller for a simple self-loop (CTRL[4] enables an internal ACK), issues a START + two writes + STOP, and stores the resulting STATUS word in DMEM.
 Run it via `./scripts/run_i2c.sh`.
-The provided HAL (`devkit/hal/i2c.h`) offers helper functions for initializing the controller, staging bytes, and checking status.
+The HAL (`devkit/hal/i2c.h`) offers helper functions for initializing the controller, staging bytes, issuing commands, and checking status.